 ASYLUM & REMOVAL

 At the heart of United States asylum law is the protection of refugees fleeing from persecution.
-A “refugee” is defined in Immigration and Nationality Act (INA) as any person who is outside any country of such person’s nationality, or, in the case of a person having no nationality, is outside any country in which such person last habitually resided, and who is unable or unwilling to return to, and is unable or unwilling to avail himself or herself of the protection of, that country because of persecution or a well-founded fear or persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.
+A “refugee” is defined in Immigration and Nationality Act (INA) as any person who is outside any country of such person’s nationality, or, in the case of a person having no nationality, is outside any country in which such person last habitually resided, and who is unable or unwilling to return to, and is unable or unwilling to avail himself or herself of the protection of, that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.

-Withholding of Removal is relief that prevents the removal or deportation from the United States to a country where the foreign national has a clear probability of suffering persecution based on race, religion, nationality, political opinion, or membership in a particular social group.
-Withholding of Removal is only for those foreign national who are placed in removal proceedings.
+Withholding of Removal is relief that prevents the removal or deportation from the United States to a country where the foreign national petitioner has a clear probability of suffering persecution based on race, religion, nationality, political opinion, or membership in a particular social group.
+Withholding of Removal is only for those foreign nationals who are placed in removal proceedings.
 If the USCIS is not trying to remove you from the United States, Withholding of Removal would not be available to you.

 If you believe you may qualify for asylum in the United States or a withholding of removal, please contact me at firstname.lastname@example.org or at (646) 598-9824 for further information.